 During the pandemic, for example, urgent care facilities became another frontline, handling diagnosis all the way through to treatment.
 Urgent care clinics, like EDs, can leverage their convenience to go beyond simply treating the illness to becoming a nexus for care coordination.
 Leveraging urgent care data in conjunction with emergency department data could help healthcare professionals develop an even more comprehensive picture of the disease, how it spreads, where resources are needed, and how best we can combat it.

 This burgeoning data, however, will create new challenges.
-Domain and healthcare experts will need new kinds of tools that make it possible to access all this data in one place.
+Domain and healthcare experts will need new kinds of tools that make it possible to access all this healthcare kpi and metrics data in one place.
 Perhaps more importantly, they’ll need technology that makes it simple to answer questions simply and quickly, without days or weeks of training, or special programming.
 A crisis won’t wait that long, and getting answers from our data shouldn’t either.
 And it will all have to happen in a secure, compliant fashion to ensure we meet regulatory requirements for this valuable healthcare data.

 The pandemic has forced change in so many areas of our lives.
 I hope it pushes change in how data is used in the the healthcare industry, too.
 Reevaluating how we better leverage the data at our fingertips can literally help us save lives.